-As shown in Figure 1.2, "Distributed Nature of an ESB", an ESB distributes the work of data translation, routing, and other QoS tasks to the endpoints themselves.
+As shown in Figure 2, an ESB distributes the work of data translation, routing, and other QoS tasks to the endpoints themselves.
 Because the endpoints are only responsible for translating messages that are directed to them, they can be more efficient.
-It also means that they can adapt to new connectivity requirements without effecting other endpoints.
+It also means that they can adapt to new connectivity requirements without affecting other endpoints.
 The fact that routing, security, and other QoS are also distributed means that you can choose not to deploy them if they are not needed.

-Figure 1.2.
+Figure 2.
 Distributed Nature of an ESB

-The distributed nature of an ESB also means that you are not forced to drop all of your existing infrastructure in one big bang.
+The distributed nature of an ESB also means that you are not forced to drop all your existing infrastructure in one big bang.
 You can start with a very targeted project such as service enabling a single system so that it can interact with a new AJAX based interface.
 As you become more comfortable with the technology, or as requirements demand, you can add services without disrupting the services already deployed.
-As you do so, you may not even need to change any of your existing implementations because the ESB's translation capabilities allow you to plug-in legacy implementations.
+As you do so, you may not even need to change any of your existing implementations because the ESB's translation capabilities allow you to plug in legacy implementations.